irworkshop/fec2file/README.md

 Reads from settings.HEADER\_DUMP\_FILE and writes output to settings.AMENDED\_HEADER\_FILE.
 It includes  filing\_number,is\_superseded,amended\_by,last_amendment,report\_number,filer\_committee\_id\_number,form\_type,date\_signed,coverage\_from\_date,coverage\_through\_date, comment.

 Filings that are not superseded by a later amendment are included, whereas those that have been replaced are not.

-It's important to note that there's some ambiguity about how "chains" of amendments get listed.
-The logic used here is that if 2 amends 1 and 3 amends 2, sometimes 3 will be listed as if it is amending 1.

-Another way of thinking about these filings is whether a report is the "most recent" version of an electronic filing.
-This works because FEC requires filers to submit an *complete replacement* of the original filing in the amendment.

 ### 5. Read the most recent periodic filings and extract data